OpenCollarTeam/opencollarteam.github.io/Manual-Test-Suite.md

 - Test the "anchor" command for leashing to an object.
 - Test walking away while leashed.
 You should get pulled back.
 - Test changing the leash particles using the Leash -> Configure menu.
 - With RLV enabled, test setting Strict mode in Leash -> Configure.
-You should be enable to TP while leashed in Strict mode.
+You should be unable to TP while leashed in Strict mode.
 - Test enabling Leash -> Configure -> Turn.
 You should be turned toward the leasher when pulled by the leash with this mode enabled.
 (Requires RLV enabled?)

 # RLV